 2. Because SMB owners shouldn’t rely solely on business profits

 Small business owners rarely have HR departments.
 If you have a business operations manager or someone similar who would typically be responsible for employee benefits, you might be hesitant to overload that employee with new responsibilities.
 That’s why firms often outsource 401(k) plans to a financial services company.
-This eliminates the headaches and responsibilities that come with managing a 401(k) program.
+This eliminates the headaches and responsibilities that come with setting up and managing a 401(k) program.